FreeCAD/FreeCAD-documentation/wiki/Rocket_Transition.md

 ## Usage

-1. There are several ways to invoke the command   *
+1. There are several ways to invoke the command:
     -   Press the **<img src="images/Rocket_Transition.svg" width=16px> [Transition](Rocket_Transition.md)** button.
     -   Select the **Rocket → <img src="images/Rocket_Transition.svg" width=16px> Transition** option from the menu.
     -   Double click on a Transition object in the [Tree view](Tree_view.md).